KishanInnovates/notes-app/README.md

 ```

 # Feedback
-Feel free to provide feedback by raising an issue on the GitHub repository or contacting me.
+Feel free to provide feedback by raising an issue on the GitHub repository.